Small Intestinal Bacterial Overgrowth: What to Know

 If so, then you are in the right place.

-Today, we will explore intestinal bacterial overgrowth, its definition, cause, risks, testing, treatment options and die-off symptoms.
+Today, we will explore intestinal bacterial overgrowth, including its definition, causes, risks, testing, treatment options, and die-off symptoms.

-As the name implies, SIBO, or small intestinal bacterial overgrowth, is characterized by excess bacteria in the small intestine.
+As the name implies, SIBO, or small intestinal bacterial overgrowth, is characterized by an excessive amount of bacteria in the small intestine.

 Typical SIBO symptoms include bloating, gas, abdominal discomfort, diarrhea, and weight loss.
-However, these symptoms can vary depending on the severity of the overgrowth and the types of bacteria involved.
+However, these symptoms can vary in severity depending on the extent of the overgrowth and the types of bacteria involved.

 If you thought not having these symptoms meant you do not have small bowel bacterial overgrowth, think again.

-Growing evidence shows bacterial overgrowth syndrome can manifest symptoms inside and outside the gut.
+Growing evidence suggests that bacterial overgrowth syndrome can manifest symptoms both inside and outside the gut.
 Read on to learn about some little-known signs and symptoms of SIBO I observe daily.

 Key Takeaways

-SIBO is when there are too many bacteria in the small intestine.
+SIBO occurs when there are excessive bacteria in the small intestine.

 - Causes of SIBO can include Poor sleep, lack of movement, unhealthy diet, chronic stress and loneliness, past emotional trauma, past physical trauma, and misuse of medication.